 SARS-CoV-2 is a member of the coronavirus family.
 According to the

-Dr. Eric J. Yager, an associate professor of microbiology at Albany College of Pharmacy and Health Sciences in Albany, NY, told MNT that scientists have been studying coronaviruses for over 50 years.
-This meant scientists had existing data on the structure, genome, and life cycle of this type of virus.
+Dr. Eric J. Yager, an associate professor of microbiology at Albany College of Pharmacy and Health Sciences in Albany, NY, told MNT that scientists have been studying coronaviruses for more than 50 years.
+This meant that scientists had existing data on the structure, genome, and life cycle of this type of virus.

 “Early efforts by scientists at Oxford University to create an adenovirus-based vaccine against MERS provided the necessary experimental experience and groundwork to develop an adenovirus vaccine for COVID-19.”